 Google Sheets is free to use.

-Amazon Redshift is a huge, cloud-based data warehouse service for businesses that need to handle vast datasets and perform complex queries.
+Amazon Redshift is a huge, cloud-based data warehouse service.
+It’s suitable for businesses that handle vast datasets and perform complex queries.

 As it’s a “petabyte-scale” warehouse (meaning it offers one million gigabytes of storage space), it can hold an equivalent of 500 billion pages of standard printed text.

 Amazon Redshift lets you run detailed and fast searches to find important information and patterns.
-The insights can help you understand your customers’ buying habits and make better decisions.
+Use these insights to understand your customers’ buying habits and make better decisions.

-Say you own a large online retail store with millions of transactions.
+Say you own an online retail store with thousands of transactions.
 Your database stores all these, including customer IDs, product IDs, purchase dates and amounts spent.

-You can write an SQL query to learn which products are the most popular among your top 10% of customers by spending.
+You can write a structured query language (SQL) query to learn which products are the most popular among your top 10% of customers by spending.

-Pinpointing your top products and customers allows you to devote more resources to promoting best-selling products and rewarding top buyers with special deals to encourage loyalty.
+By pinpointing your top products and customers, you can promote best-selling products and reward top buyers with special deals to encourage loyalty.

 Amazon Redshift allows you to: